Best Sander for Deck Refinishing

 More Stores

-Which Type of Sander is Best?
+Which Type of Sander is Best for Decking?

 Here’s my take.
 If you’re experienced with belt sanders, use a belt sander.
 If you’re not experienced with belt sanders, consider practicing with one on a piece of scrap wood.
 It won’t take long to get the feel for it, and you’ll finish your deck job that much faster.
 If a belt sander still makes you uncomfortable, go with an orbital or sheet sander.